Heights of Kudla-Rapoport divisors and derivatives of L-functions: Introduction

+Our main result will be a Gross-Zagier-type formula for the central derivative of the convolution $L$-function of a cusp form of any weight $n\ge 2$ with a theta series of weight $n-1$.
+This formula will involve the intersection multiplicities of special cycles on a unitary Shimura variety.
+We begin by describing the Shimura variety.

 For a pair of nonnegative integers $(p,q)$, denote by $M_{(p,q)}$ the moduli space of principally polarized abelian varieties $A \to S$ over $\kk$-schemes, equipped with an action of $\co_\kk$ satisfying the \emph{signature $(p,q)$ condition}: every $a\in \co_\kk$ acts on $\Lie(A)$ with characteristic polynomial $(T-a)^p(T-\overline{a})^q$.
 We require also that the Rosati involution on $\End(A)\otimes \Q$ restrict to complex conjugation on the image of $\co_\kk$.
-The moduli space $M_{(p,q)}$ is a Deligne-Mumford stack, smooth over $\kk$ of dimension $pq$.
-It is a disjoint union of Shimura varieties associated to unitary similitude groups.
-The theory of integral models of these stacks remains incomplete, but we only need two special cases: \begin{enumerate} \item there is a smooth stack $\mathtt{M}_{(p,0)}$ over $\co_\kk$ with generic fiber $M_{(p,0)}$, \item there is a regular and flat stack $\mathtt{M}_{(p,1)}$ over $\co_\kk$ with generic fiber $M_{(p,1)}$. \end{enumerate} The product
+The moduli space $M_{(p,q)}$ is a Deligne-Mumford stack, smooth over $\kk$ of dimension $pq$, and is a disjoint union of Shimura varieties associated to unitary similitude groups.

+The theory of integral models of the stacks $M_{(p,q)}$ remains incomplete, but we only need two special cases: \begin{enumerate} \item there is a smooth and proper stack $\mathcal{M}_{(p,0)}$ over $\co_\kk$ with generic fiber $M_{(p,0)}$, \item there is a regular and flat stack $\mathcal{M}_{(p,1)}$ over $\co_\kk$ with generic fiber $M_{(p,1)}$. \end{enumerate} The product

-is an $n$-dimensional regular algebraic stack, flat over $\co_\kk$.
-It is typically disconnected.
-Moreover, $\mathtt{M}$ has a canonical toroidal compactification $\mathtt{M}^*$, whose boundary is a smooth divisor.
+is an $n$-dimensional regular algebraic stack, flat over $\co_\kk$, and is typically disconnected.
+Moreover, $\mathcal{M}$ has a canonical toroidal compactification $\mathcal{M}^*$, whose boundary is a smooth divisor.

-The stack $\mathtt{M}$ comes equipped with a family of \emph{Kudla-Rapoport divisors} $\mathtt{Z}(m,\mathfrak{r})$, introduced in \cite{KR1} and studied further in \cite{KR2}, \cite{Ho2}, and \cite{Ho3}.
-Here $\mathfrak{r}$ is an $\co_\kk$-ideal dividing $\mathfrak{d}_\kk$, and $m\in \norm(\mathfrak{r})^{-1} \Z$ is positive.
-On the open Shimura variety $\mathtt{M}$ there is a natural way to construct Green functions for the Kudla-Rapoport divisors, based on the ideas of \cite{Br1}.
-By analyzing the behavior of the Green function near the boundary of the toroidal compactification, we show that one can add a prescribed linear combination of boundary components to $\mathtt{Z}(m,\mathfrak{r})$ in order to obtain the \emph{total arithmetic Kudla-Rapoport divisors}

-The right hand side is the arithmetic Chow group with complex coefficients, defined, as in the work of Gillet-Soul\'e \cite{SABK}, as the space of rational equivalence classes of divisors endowed with Green functions.
-In fact, we must use the more general arithmetic Chow groups defined by Burgos-Kramer-K\"uhn \cite{BKK}, which allow for Green functions with $\log$-$\log$ singularities along the boundary.
-Our Green functions are constructed as regularized theta lifts of harmonic Maass forms, as in \cite{Br1}, \cite{BF}, and \cite{BY1}, and so are different from the Kudla-style Green functions used in \cite{Ho2} and \cite{Ho3}.
-Extend the definition to $m=0$ by setting